renangms/udacity-logs/README.md

 ## About
 This project is to create a reporting tool that prints out reports (in plain text) based on the data in the database.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

-Here are the questions the reporting tool should answer.
-The example answers given aren't the right ones, though!
+Here are the questions the reporting tool should answer:

  1. What are the most popular three articles of all time?
  2. Who are the most popular article authors of all time?